Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

 # Docker Demo

-## Introduction to Docker and some practical examples
+## Introduction to Docker and Some Practical Examples

 - [`act`](https://github.com/nektos/act) is a tool to debug/run GitHub actions locally
 - The most popular container framework one finds at the moment